-If par.openroad.floorplan_mode == generate, use the vlsi.inputs.placement_constraints key to specify the path and (x,y) coordinate of each macro in the design.
-The placement constraints for ALL macros must be specified, or OpenROAD will eventually throw an error about an unplaced instance.
+par.openroad.floorplan_mode == generate (default value), use the vlsi.inputs. placement_constraints key to specify the path and (x,y) coordinate of each macro in the design. placement constraints for ALL macros must be specified, or OpenROAD will eventually throw an error about an unplaced instance.
 Note that the (x,y) position is fixed to the bottom left corner of the macro, then the orientation is applied.
-This means that for rotations besides $\mathbf{r0}$, the (x,y) position WILL NOT correspond to the bottom left corner of the final placed macro (e.g. the (x,y) position for a macro with orientation \mathbf{mx} will correspond to the top left corner of the final placed macro).
+This means that for rotations besides r0, the (x,y) position WILL NOT correspond to the bottom left corner of the final placed macro (e.g. the (x,y) position for a macro with orientation mx will correspond to the top left corner of the final placed macro).
+To get around this, when par.openroad.floorplan_origin_pos == bottom_left (default value), the placement (x,y) coordinates are translated based on the rotation of the macro and the width/height specified in the vlsi.inputs.placement_constraints, so that the (x,y) position specified in vlsi.inputs.placement_constraints corresponds with the bottom left corner of the final placed macro.
+If $par.openroad.floorplan_origin_pos == rotated$, then the (x,y) position of the macro is not translated.

-If par.openroad.floorplan_mode == auto, the macros will be placed automatically using OpenROAD's macro_placement command, leading to poor-quality but sane results.
+If par.openroad.floorplan_mode == auto_macro, you must still use the vlsi.inputs. placement_constraints key to specify the top-level width/height and margins constraints of the chip, but all macros will be placed automatically using OpenROAD's macro_placement command, leading to poor-quality but sane results.